What are vascular Injuries?

 Limb injuries are mostly penetrating and may be due to violence, industrial accidents or rarely in hospitals due to vessel catheterization as in angiograms.

-Sometimes the injuries are blunt but my have caused Vascular Trauma leading to the cutting of the blood supply to the concerned limb.
+Sometimes the injuries are blunt but I have caused Vascular Trauma leading to the cutting of the blood supply to the concerned limb.

 Of late there is a sharp increase in injury due to bomb blasts and explosions.